JerreyLee/ForPractice/Readme.txt

-This is my first commit
+This is my first commit£¬ I am glad to learn git, it is great, it's fun